About Dr. Westendorf

 In 2007, Dr. Westendorf returned to Mayo Clinic as an associate professor in orthopedics and biochemistry and molecular biology.
 She was promoted to professor in both fields in 2011.
 She currently holds the Margaret Amini Professorship in Orthopedic Regenerative Medicine Research.

 Graduate students and postdoctoral fellows are intimately involved in Dr. Westendorf's research projects and are essential to their success.
 Many of her students and fellows are directing their own independent research programs.
-Dr. Westendorf founded and leads Mayo Clinic's NIH-funded training grant in musculoskeletal research that is now in its 12th year and is a centralizing activity for musculoskeletal research at Mayo Clinic.
+Dr. Westendorf founded and leads Mayo Clinic's NIH-funded training grant in musculoskeletal research that is now in its second decade and is a centralizing activity for musculoskeletal research at Mayo Clinic.
 Dr. Westendorf received the Dean's Recognition Award from the Mayo Clinic Graduate School of Biomedical Sciences for her educational leadership in 2016.
 She led the Regenerative Science Training Program (RSTP) before becoming department chair and facilitated the approval of a new graduate program track in regenerative sciences, which is slated to begin recruiting students in 2021.